BlueBlazin/gbemu/README.md

 I am grateful to the direct and indirect help of several people to make this emulator possible.

 **SameBoy:** Initially my emulator didn't refer much to SameBoy but as accuracy became of interest I heavily copied some of SameBoy's way of doing things.
+In particular I want to thank the creator of SameBoy (The Great) LIJI, whom I hounded with questions almost daily on the gbdev discord.

 **Binjigb:** I used this as a reference for implementing some of the frontend logic.
 This includes an event based emulation driver, as well as some WASM stuff.